amitc005/sqlpractice/Answer.md

             where update_at <= datetime("2016-03-01 23:59:59")
             group by cust_id having max(update_at)
         ```
+    * Comment: </br>
+        From my comment no. 1, I have shown my concern about the duplicate active_flag = 'Y'
+        records, so I am using having max(update_at) by to fetch the latest record.

 4. Find the most popular category (by revenue) for each active segment.
    *Hint*: The current (most up to date) active segment is specified by `active_flag = 'Y'` column in the segments table.